-While focus marking of the discontinuous modifier is typical, it is also possible for the separated modifier to appear without focus marking, as seen in (19) where the numeral soshátha 'one hundred' surfaces with dative case marking, but not focus marking.
+Finally, while focus marking of the discontinuous modifier is typical, it is also possible for the separated modifier to appear without focus marking, as seen in (20) where the numeral soshátha 'one hundred' surfaces with dative case marking, but not focus marking.

-(19) [Khúgri-na] khóna [so-shá-tha-na] Lastoi tú han-go dog-DAT yesterday hundred-one-CL-DAT Lastoi chicken meat-ACC os-ga. give-PFV 'Lastoi gave chicken to a hundred dogs yesterday.'
+(20) [Khúgri-na] khóna [so-shá-tha-na] Lastoi tú hán-gô dog-DAT yesterday hundred-one-CL-DAT Lastoi chicken meat-ACC os-ga. give-PFV

+'Lastoi gave chicken to a hundred dogs yesterday.'

-Given this, and the fact that discontinuous DPs are not required in cases of narrow focus, as in (17a), we assume that the mechanism for deriving discontinuous DPs is not directly triggered by focus marking, but is instead generally available.
+Given this, and the fact that discontinuous DPs are not required in cases of narrow focus, as in (17a), we assume that the mechanism for deriving discontinuous DPs is not directly triggered by information structural marking, but is instead generally available.
 Narrow focus simply provides a frequent functional motivation for this mechanism to be applied.